-The maximum achievable Analog Master Clock (AMCLK) speed, the maximum sampling frequency (DMCLK) and the maximum achievable data rate (DRCLK) highly depend on the BOOST[1:0] and PGA_CHn[2:0] bits settings.
-Table 5-2 specifies the maximum AMCLK possible to keep optimal accuracy in the function of the BOOST[1:0] and PGA_CHn[2:0] settings.
+The maximum achievable Analog Master Clock (AMCLK) speed, the maximum sampling frequency (DMCLK) and the maximum achievable data rate (DRCLK) are highly dependent on the BOOST[1:0] and PGA_CHn[2:0] settings.
+Table 5-2 specifies the maximum AMCLK possible to keep optimal accuracy in the function of BOOST[1:0] and PGA_CHn[2:0] settings.